x

 Union Pacific Train No. 3100 rounds the passing siding at Texarkana with 20 cars bound for Texarkana. – Cowcatcher Magazine

-Grain and agricultural products, petroleum and coal main commodities
+Grain and ag products, cement, petroleum and coal main commodities

 The railroad has a diverse portfolio of commodities anchored by grain and agricultural products, petroleum products and coal.
 Secondary commodities include cement, produce, beer, paper, scrap, plastics and food.

-The W&PRR, a growing short line which has a lease agreement for UP power, provides last-mile service in Van Buren, Whitehurst and Pine Ridge through its connection at Fort Smith.
+The W&PRR, a growing short line and UP subsidiary, provides last-mile service in Van Buren, Whitehurst and Pine Ridge through its connection at Fort Smith.

 About 200 miles away, a KCS interchange in Texarkana, AR, accepts cars, which are classified in a small yard and routed to a handful of industries.